Disability and mental health support

 This would only happen if:

 The Disability and Mental Health Service recognises that in some cases, as a result of your disability, it can be beneficial for the help of a parent, guardian or next of kin to assist in your support.
-Under the General Data Protection Regulations (GDPR), all students over the age of 18 are legally considered as adults and you are therefore required to give written consent in order for personal information to be shared with others.
+Under the General Data Protection Regulations (GDPR), all students over the age of 18 are legally considered adults.
+You are therefore required to give written consent in order for personal information to be shared with others.

-Examples of information that we may share / discuss with named persons may include (but is not limited to):
+Examples of information that we may share / discuss with named persons may include (but are not limited to):

 - Details on internal adjustments / support which can be offered.